numb3r33/dl_nlp/src/word2vec/README.md

-This repo contains implementation of Word2Vec which learns neural word embeddings using SkipGram Model tried following things:
+This repo contains implementation of Word2Vec which learns neural word embeddings using SkipGram Model.:

 - [Naive Word2Vec](https://arxiv.org/pdf/1411.2738.pdf) with a two-layer neural network.
 - Word2vec only with one matrix.